callistusystan/Algorithms-and-Data-Structures/Notes/Array Problems.md

 #### Case 1 (Increasing Subarray)

-> Given an array, which is a permutation of integers from 1 to N, you are able to move an element to the front/end of the array in **one** action.
-What is the minimum number of actions to produce a sorted array? (http://codeforces.com/problemset/problem/605/A)
+> You are given an array, which is a permutation of integers from 1 to N. In an action, you are able to move an element to the front/end of the array.
+What is the minimum number of actions to transform it into a sorted array? (http://codeforces.com/problemset/problem/605/A)

 Approach:
 1. There will only be a certain set of elements that we need to remove